 - A MIDI controller

-Audio production software uses a lot of computing power, so it’s best to get yourself a machine with at least a Core i5 processor, a minimum of 8GB RAM and a solid-state drive.
+Audio production software uses a lot of computing power, so it’s best to get yourself a laptop or desktop computer with at least a Core i5 processor, a minimum of 8GB RAM and a solid-state drive.
+(Check out our music laptop buying guide here)

 Practically all computers come with a sound card already installed so you can work on music without a dedicated audio interface.

-The obvious question is why do you need an audio interface then?
+So that leads to the obvious question: why do you even need an audio interface?

-If you want to record from external sources or if you just want better performance an audio interface is required.
+If you want to record from external sources or if you just want better performance, you’ll need an audio interface.

 Choosing Studio Monitors and Headphones